1979 Khuzestan insurgency: Casualties

-More than a dozen Revolutionary Guards (Pasdaran) and 100 Arabs died in the battles.
+More than a dozen Revolutionary Guardsmen and 100 Arabs died in the uprising.

 Aftermath

 One of the consequences of the Arab uprising in Khuzestan was the Iranian Embassy siege, which took place from 30 April to 5 May 1980, after a group of six armed men stormed the Iranian embassy in South Kensington, London.
 The gunmen took 26 people hostage—mostly embassy staff, but several visitors and a police officer, who had been guarding the embassy, were also held.
-The hostage-takers, members of a group campaigning for the autonomy of Iran's Khuzestan Province, demanded the release of Arab prisoners from jails in Khūzestān and their own safe passage out of the United Kingdom.
+The hostage-takers were members of the DRFLA, an Iranian Arab militant group campaigning for the autonomy of Iran's Khuzestan province and they demanded the release of Arab prisoners from jails in Khūzestān and their own safe passage out of the United Kingdom.
 The British government quickly resolved that safe passage would not be granted, and a siege ensued.
 During the 17-minute raid, the SAS rescued all but one of the remaining hostages and killed five of the six terrorists.
 The soldiers subsequently faced accusations that they unnecessarily killed two of the terrorists, but an inquest into the deaths eventually cleared the SAS of any wrongdoing.
 The remaining terrorist was prosecuted and served 27 years in British prisons.

 Later in 1980, The Khuzestan province has become a central scene of the Iran–Iraq War, which prompted the dimming of internal conflict, despite the Iraqi hopes of inciting a wide-scale rebellion by Arabs of Khuzestan, which eventually turned vague.
-Annexation of the Khuzestan province in fact had been among the four main goals of the Iraqi invasion of Iran in 1980.

 The tensions between the Iranian government and the Arab population of Khuzestan has sporadically exploded into violence over the next decades.
 In 2005, violent riots broke out in Khuzestan province, concentrating in the Ahvaz area.
 As a result, several people died and wide-scale arrests were performed by Iranian authorities.
 Following the events, a series of bombings were carried out in Khuzestan and in cities across Iran, claiming 28 casualties.
 The responsibility for the bombings was claimed by Ahvaz Arab separatists.